The Ultimate Guide to Financial Modeling Best Practices

 - Disadvantage: Presentation not internally consistent.
 Proper labeling is critical.

 Our recommendation is Convention 1.
 The reduced likelihood of error from easier subtotaling alone makes this our clear choice.
 In addition, one of the most common mistakes in modeling is forgetting to switch the sign from positive to negative or vice versa when linking data across financial statements.
 Convention 1, by virtue of being the most visibly transparent approach, makes it easier to track down sign-related mistakes.

 Avoid partial inputs (all models)

 Hard coded numbers (constants) should never be embedded into a cell reference.
 The danger here is that you’ll likely forget there is an assumption inside a formula.
 Inputs must be clearly separated from calculations (see below).

 One row, one calculation

-Most investment banking models rely on historical data to drive forecasts.
+Most investment banking models, like the 3-statement model, rely on historical data to drive forecasts.
 Data should be presented from left to right.
 The right of the historical columns are the forecast columns.
 The formulas in the forecast columns should be consistent across the row.